o-murphy/ebalistyka-app/MASTER_PROJECT.md

 > Opened from **More** button on Home.

-Additional shot setup tools.
 Contains at minimum three ruler-like selectors:

 | Tool | Description |
 |------|-------------|